HMS Belfast: 1944: Tirpitz and D-Day

 After North Cape, Belfast refuelled at Kola Inlet before sailing for the United Kingdom, arriving at Scapa to replenish her fuel, ammunition and stores on New Year's Day 1944.
 Belfast sailed to Rosyth on 10 January, where her crew received a period of leave.
 February 1944 saw Belfast resume her Arctic convoy duties, and on 30 March 1944 Belfast sailed with the covering force of Operation Tungsten, a large carrier-launched Fleet Air Arm airstrike against the German battleship Tirpitz.
 Moored in Altafjord in northern Norway, Tirpitz was the German navy's last surviving capital ship.
 Forty-two Fairey Barracuda dive-bombers from HMS Victorious and HMS Furious made up the strike force; escorted by eighty fighters.
 Launched on 3 April, the bombers scored fourteen hits, immobilising Tirpitz for two months, with one Barracuda shot down.
 Belfast underwent minor repairs at Rosyth from 23 April to 8 May, while her crew received a period of leave.
 On 8 May Belfast returned to Scapa Flow and carried the King during his pre-invasion visit to the Home Fleet.

-For the invasion of Normandy Belfast was made headquarters ship of Bombardment Force E flying the flag of Rear-Admiral Frederick Dalrymple-Hamilton, and was to support landings by British and Canadian forces in the Gold and Juno Beach sectors.
+For the invasion of Normandy Belfast, flying the flag of Rear-Admiral Frederick Dalrymple-Hamilton, was made headquarters ship of Bombardment Force E and was to support landings by British and Canadian forces in the Gold and Juno Beach sectors.
 On 2 June Belfast left the River Clyde for her bombardment areas.
 That morning Prime Minister Winston Churchill had announced his intention to go to sea with the fleet and witness the invasion from HMS Belfast.
 This was opposed by the Supreme Allied Commander, General Dwight D. Eisenhower, and the First Sea Lord, Sir Andrew Cunningham.
 An intervention by the King eventually prevented Churchill from going.

 The invasion was to begin on 5 June but bad weather forced a 24-hour delay.
 At 5:30 am on 6 June, Belfast opened fire on a German artillery battery at Ver-sur-Mer, suppressing the guns until the site was overrun by British infantry of 7th Battalion, Green Howards.
 On 12 June Belfast supported Canadian troops moving inland from Juno Beach and returned to Portsmouth on 16 June to replenish her ammunition.
 She returned two days later for further bombardments.
 On the night of 6 July Belfast was threatened at anchor by German motor torpedo boats ("E-boats").
 She evaded them by weighing anchor and moving to the concealment of a smoke screen.
 Belfast fired her last round in anger in European waters on 8 July, in company with the monitor HMS Roberts and the battleship HMS Rodney, as part of Operation Charnwood.
 On 10 July she sailed for Scapa, the fighting in France having moved inland beyond the range of her guns.
 During her five weeks off Normandy, Belfast had fired 1,996 rounds from her six-inch guns.